n1rjal/n1cs/readme.md

 ## Scripts files
 I have 2 scripts file here and it does the following
 1. Updates the reading list with my notion reading list.
-If you want to peek into my reading list.[Click me](https://nirjalpaudel.com.np/reading-list/)
+If you want to peek into my reading list.
+[Click me](https://nirjalpaudel.com.np/reading-list/)
 2. Changes all the png, jpg images into webp as discussed in precommit portion above.

 ## Github Actions